Portland, Maine: Neighborhoods

 Portland is organized into neighborhoods generally recognized by residents, but they have no legal or political authority.
 In many cases, city signs identify neighborhoods or intersections (which are often called corners).
 Most city neighborhoods have a local association which usually maintains ongoing relations of varying degrees with the city government on issues affecting the neighborhood.

 On March 8, 1899, Portland annexed the neighboring city of Deering.
 Deering neighborhoods now comprise the northern and eastern sections of the city before the merger.
 Portland's Deering High School was formerly the public high school for Deering.

-Portland's neighborhoods include the Arts District, Bayside, Bradley's Corner, Cliff Island, Cushing's Island, Deering Center, Deering Highlands, Downtown, East Deering, East Bayside, East End, Eastern Cemetery, Great Diamond Island, Highlands, Kennedy Park, Libbytown, Little Diamond Island, Lunt's Corner, Morrill's Corner, Munjoy Hill, Nason's Corner, North Deering, Oakdale, the Old Port, Parkside, Peaks Island, Riverton Park, Rosemont, Stroudwater, West End, and Woodford's Corner.
+Portland's neighborhoods include the Arts District, Bayside, Bradley's Corner, Cliff Island, Cushing's Island, Deering Center, Deering Highlands, Downtown, East Deering, East Bayside, East End, Eastern Cemetery, Great Diamond Island, Highlands, Kennedy Park, Libbytown, Little Diamond Island, Lunt's Corner, Morrill's Corner, Munjoy Hill, Nason's Corner, North Deering, Oakdale, the Old Port, Parkside, Peaks Island, Riverton Park, Rosemont, Stroudwater, West End, and Woodfords Corner.

 From the early 2000s onward, many of Portland's neighborhoods have faced gentrification, causing many local residents to be "priced out" of their neighborhoods.
 In 2015, the Portland Press Herald published a series of articles documenting the "super-tight apartment market" and the trauma caused by evictions and steep jumps in monthly rent.
 Also in that year, city landlords raised rents by an average of 17.4%, which was the second-largest jump in the country.

+Housing

 Demographics

-2010 census
+As of the census of 2010, there were 66,194 people, 30,725 households, and 13,324 families residing in the city.
+The population density was 3106.2 PD/sqmi.
+There were 33,836 housing units at an average density of 1587.8 /sqmi.
+By the 2020 census, its population was 68,408.
+In 2000, according to the U.S. Census Bureau, Portland's immediate metropolitan area ranked 147th in the nation in 2000 with a population of 243,537, while the Portland/South Portland/Biddeford metropolitan area included 487,568 total inhabitants.
+This has increased to an estimated 513,102 inhabitants (and the largest metro area in Northern New England) as of 2007.
+Much of this increase in population has been due to growth in the city's southern and western suburbs.